ruby-concurrency/concurrent-ruby/docs-source/ruby-association-final-report.md

 that there is an intersection between Ruby and Elixir programmers.
 Elixir runs on Erlang's VM and the programmers are familiar with OTP, therefore they will be able to reuse their knowledge in Ruby.

-## Erlang actors

-The actor implementation matches the Erlang's implementation.
 Mainly:

 *   The `exit/1` and `exit/2`